John Montagu, 3rd Earl of Salisbury: Marriage and issue

-He married Maud Fraunceys/Francis, a daughter of Sir Adam Fraunceys I (d.1374/5), a member of the Worshipful Company of Mercers, twice Lord Mayor of London (1352, 1353) and seven times a Member of Parliament for the City of London, "one of the richest and most powerful citizens of mid 14th-century London", lord of the manor of Edmonton, Middlesex.
+He married Maud Fraunceys/Francis, widow of Sir Alan Buxhull KG, and a daughter of Sir Adam Fraunceys I (d.1374/5), a member of the Worshipful Company of Mercers, twice Lord Mayor of London (1352, 1353) and seven times a Member of Parliament for the City of London, "one of the richest and most powerful citizens of mid 14th-century London", lord of the manor of Edmonton, Middlesex.
 Her brother was Sir Adam Francis II (d.1417), of London and Edmonton, MP.
 By his wife he had three sons and three daughters: